Here are the top 5 reasons to seek Pelvic Floor Physiotherapy:

 Not at all.
 Pelvic floor physiotherapists assess and treat both men and women.
 Some common male pelvic conditions include prostatitis and urinary incontinence.

-Click here to learn more about our Pelvic Floor Physiotherapy service.
+Booking directly online or call us on the numbers above to learn more about our Pelvic Floor Physiotherapy service.

 Faghani, Nelly, and Carolyn Vandyken.
 Level 1: The Physical Therapy Approach to Female and Male Urinary Incontinence.
 Pelvic Health Solutions, 2017.